billbudge/WebEditorFramework/examples/functioncharts/README.md

 }
 ```

-In the functionchart below, judicious use of helpers gives a visual explanation of the index calculations, and keeps the wires organized.
+In the functionchart below, the helper function 'divide' gives a visual explanation of the index calculations, and keeps the wires organized.
 The inputs for our function will be a search value, and a indexer function '[i]' which maps an index to a value, exactly like in an array.
 We use an abstract indexer, so we can reuse this search function.

 <figure>
   <img src="./resources/binary_search.svg"  alt="" title="Binary search implementation.">